Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample10_MultiLabelClassify.md

 ## Perform custom multi-label classification on one or more text documents

 To perform custom multi-label classification one or more text documents, call `MultiLabelClassifyAsync` on the `TextAnalyticsClient` by passing the documents as either an `IEnumerable<string>` parameter or an `IEnumerable<TextDocumentInput>` parameter.
-This returns an `ClassifyDocumentOperation`.
+This returns a `ClassifyDocumentOperation`.

 ```C# Snippet:Sample10_MultiLabelClassifyConvenienceAsync
 string document =